sara-sabr/poc-network-vpn-split-tunnel/reports/presentation.md

 ---

-## Approach #3 - VPN Split Tunnel (Inverse) and Proxy
+## Approach #3 - Inverse VPN Split Tunnel Inverse and Proxy

-- All traffic goes through VPN and network administrator whitelisting traffic to __not__ go through VPN.
+- All traffic goes through VPN and network administrator whitelists traffic to __not__ go through VPN.
-- Use proxy to perform routing decisions as well
+- In addition, proxy to perform traffic decisions by domain name

 --